gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 ### Setting up your trusted cluster configuration

 This version of the chart has been modified to automatically connect back to a "root" Teleport cluster when started.
-This enables remote access to and management of this "leaf" Teleport cluster when deployed on a customer site.
+This enables remote access to and management of this Teleport cluster (the "leaf" cluster) when deployed on a customer site.

 You will need to edit the values in the `trustedCluster.extraVars` section of `values.yaml` as appropriate for your cluster.
 There are comments in the file describing what the values need to be set to.